 The amount is up to $100,000.

-- New Investigators are considered to be within seven (7) years of their first independent position.
+- New Investigators are considered to be within seven (7) years of their first independent position as of July 1, 2020.
 Years as a resident physician, fellow physician, or post-doctoral fellow are considered to be training years.
 Questions regarding eligibility should be directed to our Research Grants Administrator.

 - Adjustments for career interruptions can be made.
 These could include but are not limited to, family leave, military service, major illness or injury.
 It is the responsibility of the applicant to point out and document such interruptions.

 - Investigators at the instructor level or similar position must include a letter from the department chair confirming their independence.
 The letter should also describe the facilities and resources available to the applicant.

 - Applicants with an NIH KO8 or K23 are eligible.

 - Applicants are not required to be U.S. citizens.

 - Research projects undertaken outside the U.S. will be considered.

 - DOE, DOD, NSF, R21, or other grants with less than $175,000 per year in total direct costs are permitted.
 (Multiple grants which, when added together, have a total of $175,000 or more per year in total direct costs are excluded.)

 - NIH RO1 funding, VA Merit Award or equivalent.